MerlijnWajer/pyroTorrent/sphinx/intro.rst

 .. _introduction:

-Setting up pyroTorrent
+Setting up πϱTorrent
 ======================

 Requirements
 ------------

-pyroTorrent is written in Python.
-Aside from Python, you'll need the following python packages:
+πϱTorrent is written in Python.
+Aside from Python, you'll need the following python packages, depending on your setup:

     -   jinja2
+    -   beaker

+If you're not using the built-in simple HTTPD, you will need:
     -   flup (WSGIServer)

-    -   beaker
+Future:
     -   simplejson (not yet but will soon)

-as well as rtorrent with XMLRPC support. pyroTorrent has only been tested on GNU/Linux, so this would be an advantage as well.
+as well as rtorrent with XMLRPC support. πϱTorrent has only been tested on GNU/Linux, so this would be an advantage as well.

 ..
 TERRIBLE NAME vvvvvv